CalSol/Sp25-CalSol-Electrical-Training/Section5.md

   - Assign it to GND net.

 ### Design Rules Checker (DRC)
-- Enable the Design Rules Checker (DRC) to avoid placement issues.
+- Enable the Design Rules Checker (DRC) to avoid placement issues (top tool bar like ERC).

 ### Some shortcut buttons.
 - `M`: Move component.